pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

-&nbsp;{%- include pagebreak.html canvas=150 -%}&nbsp;The Edwards' model 700-D requires
+ {% include pagebreak.html canvas=150 %} The Edwards' model 700-D requires
 seventy-two pages for the 50,000 words; the
 Edwards! quotations for typing in this format are $.78 per 1000 words instead of the
 $1.25 which is the average figure.
 The composition cost is figured at $39.00 for the